United found not liable for alleged 9/11 security lapse

 Silverstein is building three office towers at the 16-acre World Trade Center site, which is owned by the Port Authority of New York and New Jersey, though redevelopment has been hobbled by political battles and cost overruns.

-The total project cost was recently estimated at $14.8 billion.
+The total project cost was recently estimated at $14.8 billion (9.3 billion pounds).
 Silverstein completed a $700 million, 52-story building at the 7 World Trade Center site in 2006, and it is now fully leased.

 Silverstein has also sought to hold AMR, which now operates in bankruptcy, liable for the loss of property and business.

-His $8.4 billion lawsuit filed in 2008 also named Boeing Co (BA.N), the Massachusetts Port Authority, which manages Logan Airport, and security companies as defendants.
+His $8.4 billion lawsuit filed in 2008 also named Boeing Co, the Massachusetts Port Authority, which manages Logan Airport, and security companies as defendants.

 Hellerstein has limited potential recovery to the $2.8 billion that Silverstein paid for his leases.